 A parent’s who recently started their child at nurseries by Gymfinity Kids said: “My son has settled in amazingly well, the team have gone out of their way to create activities around his dinosaur obsession.
 He loves going and is so content when we drop him off that he doesn’t notice us leaving.
 We are very pleased we found this nursery.”

 If you have any questions about your child starting nursery or settling in, our nursery team is always on hand to answer any questions.
-If you haven’t already, you can book your personal tour here.

 - How can I protect my child from the sun?